larytet/MyPerfectThings/low-cost-herd-monitor.md

 The registration device (a repeater or a final destination) maps the signal, forwards the alarm using light or any mobile network.

 I can put a unique, light refelcting sticker on every sheep.
 A drone tries to locate the sheep, map the animals, flag the animals which do not move for some time.
-The drone can utilize the ultra short ot short radio waves to communicate alerts to the base.
+The drone can utilize the ultra short or short radio waves to communicate alerts to the base.

 Pricing: